gcpevents/eventsforcloudrun/python/README.md

 # Events for Cloud Run – Python Quickstart

-This folder contains a quickstart app for using Events for Cloud Run with Python.
+This folder contains a Flask app for using Events for Cloud Run with Python.

 ## Deploy to Cloud Run